hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-ha.rst

 -  ``partner-in-maintenance`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
 The server in this state becomes responsible for responding to all DHCP requests.
-The server sends ``ha-maintenance-notify`` command to the partner which is supposed to enter the ``in-maintenance`` state.
-If that is the case, the server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the parter stops responding to those lease updates, heartbeats or any other commands.
+The server sends a ``ha-maintenance-notify`` command to the partner, which should enter the ``in-maintenance`` state.
+The server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the partner has stopped responding to those lease updates, heartbeats, or any other commands.
    In this case, the server in the ``partner-in-maintenance`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.

+-  ``passive-backup`` - a primary server running in the passive-backup HA mode transitions to this state immediately after it is booted up.
+The primary server being in this state responds to the entire DHCP traffic and sends lease updates to the backup servers it is connected to.
+By default, the primary server does not wait for the acknowledgments from the backup servers and responds to the DHCP query right after sending the lease updates to all backup servers.
+If any of the lease updates fail, a backup server misses the lease update but the DHCP client is still provisioned.
+This default configuration can be changed by setting the ``wait-backup-ack`` configuration parameter to ``true``, in which case the primary server always waits for the acknowledgements and drops the DHCP query if sending any of the corresponding lease updates fails.
+This improves lease database consistency between the primary and the secondary.
+However, if a communication failure between the active server and any of the backups occurs, it effectively causes the failure of the DHCP service from the DHCP clients' perspective.

 -  ``ready`` - an active server transitions to this state after synchronizing its lease database with an active partner.
 This state